boustrophedon/boustrophedon.github.io/pelican/posts/drafts/pair_programming_with_screen.md

 ## Credits

-I used [this page](https://wiki.networksecuritytoolkit.org/index.php/HowTo_Share_A_Terminal_Session_Using_Screen) to remind myself how to do this, and really the reason I wrote this post is so that I don't have to find that page or one like it in the future when I forget.
+I used [this page](https://wiki.networksecuritytoolkit.org/index.php/HowTo_Share_A_Terminal_Session_Using_Screen) to remind myself how to do this, and really the reason I wrote this post is so that I don't have to find that page in the future when I forget.